threefoldfoundation/info_threefold_pub/wiki/tfgrid/farming/farming_reward.md

 ```

-> Please note that farmers can use their own provided capacity almost free of charge, see [Proof of Utilization](proof_of_utilization).
+> Please note that farmers can use their own provided capacity at minimal cost, see [Own Farm Utilization](proof_of_utilization).

 ## Proof-of-Capacity